MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.AzureStackStorage/v0.9.8.1/Sync-ACSStorageAccount.md

 ```

 ## DESCRIPTION
-The **Sync-ACSStorageAccount** cmdlet synchronizes the account status of the azure_2 Consistent Storage (ACS) tenant storage accounts from back-end to front-end cache.
+The **Sync-ACSStorageAccount** cmdlet synchronizes the account status of the Azure Consistent Storage (ACS) tenant storage accounts from back-end to front-end cache.
 After a storage account has been undeleted, a service administrator needs to synchronize the account status change back to the frontend cache in order to ensure the front-end can serve the request for that undeleted storage account.

 ## EXAMPLES